Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/scripts_Figs_AddNote/README.md

    - Most data could be accessed on IRIS via SOD, so info. of stations are read from SAC files.

    - For whose data unaccessible, info. of stations are directly got via SOD:
-     - `find_stations -b yyyy-mm-dd -e yyyy-mm-dd -s StationName -n NetworkName`
+     - `find_stations -b yyyy-mm-dd -e yyyy-mm-dd -s StationName -n NetworkName`.

 2. Recalculation of "clock errors" in Table S2 of YSR21.
 3. Figure plot.